Commission on Collegiate Nursing Education

 The Commission on Collegiate Nursing Education (CCNE) is a nursing education accrediting agency in the United States.
 The CCNE is recognized by the U.S. Department of Education.
+The commission's headquarters are in Washington, D.C.

 CCNE accreditation is a voluntary, self-regulatory process, and the organization encourages and supports nursing education programs to perform self-assessments to grow and improve their collegiate professional education.

 In 1996, the American Association of Colleges of Nursing (AACN), as the national advocacy organization for America's baccalaureate and higher-degree nursing education programs, created the autonomous accrediting arm of the organization, the Commission on Collegiate Nursing Education (CCNE).